 Residents are also spoiled for choice in terms of retail and dining options.
 Several bars, restaurants, wine bars, and lounges are located near Hyde Park.
 The River Oaks Shopping Center and The Galleria are also easily accessible from the neighborhood.

-Listed below are just some of the best places to visit in and around Hyde Park.
+Here are some of the best places to visit in and around Hyde Park:

 - Poison Girl